sentenial/developer-docs/pages/prodOpenBanking/ob_selfsetupoverviewmerch.md

 To add Open Banking to your payment page you will need to carry out the following steps:

 1. (Optionally) Use your API key to retrieve a merchant access token.
 (For more on this see [retrieving tokens](ob_partnerintegration.html#api-details---post-tokens)).
 1. Call GET `/banks` to retrieve a list of all supported banks (see [Retrieve Banks](ob_getbank.html)) to populate your Bank Selection screen.
+Where banks have specific branches (bank families), you will also need to call the [View Bank Families](ob_getbankfamilies.html) endpoint.
+(See the section on Bank Families below for more information on this).
 1. Once the payer has selected a bank, call the `/payments` endpoint, (see [Create Payment](ob_createpayment.html)).
 Set the `integrationType` to `SELF_HOSTED`, specify the `bankId` provided by the payer and set the `merchantPostAuthUrl` (this can be the partner or merchant URL).
 This will return the `aspspAuthUrl`, to which you can redirect your <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.psu}}">PSU</a>.
 1. Your payer interacts with the selected <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a> to authorise the payment.
 1. The <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.nupay_tpp}}">Nuapay TPP</a> posts the payment ID to the partner/merchant URL (`merchantPostAuthUrl`).
 See posting details below.
 1. Use [Retrieve Payment](ob_retrievepayment.html) to determine the final payment status, if required (an optional step) or, alternatively, use Webhooks.

-## merchantPostAuthUrl handling
-The merchant merchantPostAuthUrl is sent as follows

-The payload of this request that you need to process includes:
-    * **Headers** e.g. `ContentType: x-www-form-urlencoded`
-    * **Body** e.g. `endToEndIdentification=d8e17bf1f3244e5f96a869f9661a2a6&paymentId=gabxl3knbl`

-Please note that the 'paymentId' allows you to look up the payment associated with this callback.

-{% include links.html %}
+{% include self_hosted_shared.html %}

 {% include links.html %}